anywhichway/thunderclap/README.md

 }
 ```

 The root index node can be accessed via `getItem("!")`.
-Currently this is open to all, but it will be restricted
+Direct access is restricted to users with the role `dbo`
-to the role `dbo` in the future.
 To get at a property index, just add the property name, e.g. `getItem("!userName")`.
 To get at a value index, add a stringfied value, e.g. `getItem("!userName!\"joe64\"")`.
 Of course, you usually don't
 have to do this because the JOQULAR pattern processing engine in the worker script does it for you.
 Also, only users
 with the role `dbo` can directly query indexes.